openFuelCell2/openFuelCell2/README.md

     4. Copy thermoTools to the repo. (need to remove this in next update.)
     5. In test cases, when it comes to two-phase flow, a steadyState scheme is now used, specially for ddt term of species transfer.
     6. Update the preprocessing script for an easier usage.
+- [Nov.
+2023] Update the repository for OpenFOAM-10
+    1. Update the source code (libSrc) for OpenFOAM-10
+    2. Bug fix: fix some bugs in the code from the main branch.
+    3. Update the tutorials: mainly the thermoPhysicalProperties

 ## Related publications